azurept/apptx/README.md

-# :factory: AppTX Factory with Microservices, Kubernetes and DevOps
+# :factory: AppTX Factory with Kubernetes and DevOps

 ## What you will find in this repo?